RidleyofZebes/hero-simulator/README.md

 # hero-simulator
-A simple dungeon crawl stype RPG written in python
+A simple dungeon crawl stype RPG written in python with pygame

 ### changelog:
+##### v0.1.1-dev
+	  * Added ability to take a rest to recover HP
+	  * Added detailed hero stats to screen between quests
+	  * Added hero and monster stats to combat screen
+	  * Fixed bug where end stats would not display on save and quit

 ##### v0.1.0-dev
 	  * Converted entire code over to pygame!
 Massive overhaul deserving of a version bump.
 May still contain bugs, but core game is working.